 What has been your most challenging moment?

 My most challenging moments (there have been a few!) are when I find myself advising on areas of law that are entirely new to me.
 These are also the moments which generate the most interesting work as I get to research a new area in the context of a live issue, sometimes against tight deadlines.

-What advice would you give to those considering joining the GLS?
+What advice would you give to those considering joining?

-If you enjoy challenging work on fast-paced matters to deliver policy on a national scale then the GLS is for you!
-Being a lawyer in the GLS is definitely not the easy option: it’s hard work and challenging but it’s also engaging, interesting and fun.
+If you enjoy challenging work on fast-paced matters to deliver policy on a national scale then a legal career in government is for you!
+Being a government lawyer is definitely not the easy option: it’s hard work and challenging but it’s also engaging, interesting and fun.